 Many different factors can affect a person's health literacy, including their:

 Many of the same people who are at risk for limited health literacy also have health disparities.
 Health disparities are health differences between different groups of people.
-These groups may be based on age, race, gender, or other factors.
+These groups may be based on age, race, sex, or other factors.

 Why is health literacy important?Health literacy is important because it can affect your ability to: